+2.2.
 Timing and Atmospheric Conditions

-The droplet size distribution used in space spraying is very small (volume median diameters of truck sprays are typically <20μm, while aerial sprays are typically 30-45μm), which makes the spray cloud highly susceptible to atmospheric change and wind speed and direction.
-The meteorology at time of application is one of the most important factors effecting control; therefore, measurement of wind speed, direction, temperature and humidity is required.
-Information should be provided at the highest resolution possible.
-Understanding the atmospheric stability is important so weather conditions should be measured at two heights (1.5 and 10 m, or minimum of 5 m) to calculate the Richardson number.
+The droplet size distribution used in space spraying is very small (volume median diameters of truck sprays are typically <20 μ m while aerial sprays are typically 30-45 μ m), which makes the spray cloud highly susceptible to atmospheric change and wind speed and direction.
 Optimal conditions for spray trials occur under neutral or stable atmospheric conditions (Richardson number <0.5), which typically occur at or near sundown or up to an hour after sunrise.
 At this time there is an increase in temperature with height above ground level compared to unstable (daytime) conditions.
 Unstable conditions are radiative and convective, and considering the small droplet size distribution, the spray can be easily taken up and out of the target area, meaning unstable conditions are to be avoided.
 Neutral and stable conditions help to keep the small droplets from rising above the target zone.
 Testing should occur at windspeeds between 3-15 km/hour (measured within 10 m of ground level) and should not occur during precipitation events.
 Space sprays are best applied when mosquitoes are active and flying, which is usually at dusk and dawn.
-If daytime applications are required, then it may be necessary to at least avoid the hottest times in the middle of the day and possibly use a slightly larger droplet size distribution.